ronnac/clojure-spacemacs-on-android/README.md

 # clojure-spacemacs-on-android
-Setup instructions  for clojure and Spacemacs on Android
+Setup instructions for Clojure and Spacemacs on Android